sveinbjornt/ochre/README.md

 ### macOS optical character recognition via the command line

 `ochre` is a command line interface for the built-in **o**ptical **ch**aracter **re**cognition (OCR) capabilities in macOS.
-As of macOS BLABLA, Apple's operating system ships with excellent OCR for a variety of written languages.
+As of macOS 10.15, Apple's operating system ships with excellent OCR for a variety of written languages.
 This is an attempt to expose this functionality via the command line since no such tool is provided Apple.